FRM95/Master-Big-Data-UCM/README.md

-# UCM-BD
+# Mater Big Data: Data Science - UCM 2021/2022
-Repo with files used in Big Data Master 2021/2022
+Repo with files used during this course.